mrblue223/IDS-Intrusion-Detection-System-/README.md

     pthread: POSIX threads library (usually available by default on Linux/macOS).

-## For the Electron GUI
+For the Electron GUI (to run with C IDS)

-    Node.js & npm: Download and install from nodejs.org. npm (Node Package Manager) is included with Node.js.
+    Node.js & npm: Download and install from nodejs.org. npm is included with Node.js.

+For the Python IDS

+    Python 3.x

+    pip (Python package installer)

+    Required Python Libraries:

+        scapy

+        scikit-learn

+        numpy

 ## Setup Instructions

-Follow these steps to set up and run the IDS:
+Setting up the C IDS Backend and Electron GUI

     Navigate to the Project Directory:
     Open your terminal and change to the project's root directory where ids_final.c, main.js, package.json, etc., are located.

     cd path/to/your/IDS/project

-    Configure the IDS (Optional):
+    Configure the C IDS (Optional but Recommended):
-    Edit config.json to customize parameters like the network interface ("interface": "eth0"), alert log file, and various attack detection rates.
+    Edit config.json to customize parameters.
+Crucially, ensure the "interface" matches your active network interface (e.g., eth0, wlan0, en0, Wi-Fi).
+You can find this using ifconfig or ip addr (Linux/macOS) or ipconfig (Windows).

     {
         "interface": "eth0",